JohnAndrewPurio/JohnAndrewPurio/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, My name is Andrew Purio 👋
+### Hello there, My name is Andrew Purio 👋

-- Full-Stack Web Developer
+- 💯 Full-Stack Web Developer
-- Electronics Enthusiast
+- 🧐 Electronics Enthusiast
-- Electrical Engineering Student
+- ⚡ Electrical Engineering Student

-I have been
+I am Andrew Purio, a full-stack web developer here in the Philippines, and is an electronics enthusiast which also lead me to this vast field of web development.
+I am quite adept at creating web applications using the MERN stack but am also willing to learn other technological tools or stacks that can help expand my knowledge and further hone my skills.
+Some of the technological stacks that I am quite good at are:

+- MongoDB(Mongoose)
+- ExpressJS
+- ReactJS
+- NodeJS